What Are Triglycerides?

 Healthy Eating and Triglycerides

 Healthy food choices can help lower your triglycerides.
-Cut down on calories, portion sizes, fats, and added sugars, especially if you are overweight.
-If you have very high or extremely high triglycerides, you may need to keep your total fat intake very low or eat only certain kinds of fats.
-Talk with your nurse or doctor if you have questions about how much fat is okay for you.
+Cut down on calories, portion sizes, fats and added sugars, especially if you are overweight.
+Using a smaller plate can help you eat fewer calories.
+If you have triglycerides that are high or extremely high, you may need to follow a very low fat diet or eat only certain kinds of fats.
+Talk with your nurse, doctor or registered dietitian if you have questions about how much fat is okay for you.

 Vegetables and Fruits